Symptoms and diagnosis of brain tumors

 A brain tumor is a mass of cells that grows over time and expands inside the brain.
 This expansion causes two general types of symptoms:

 - Increased pressure inside the head (intracranial pressure)

 - Disrupted brain function

-The increased intracranial pressure can result from the growing tumor itself, swelling associated with metastatic tumors, or Hydrocephalus (a swelling caused by the accumulation of too much cerebrospinal fluid) obstructing the normal flow of cerebral spinal fluid.
+The increased intracranial pressure can result from the growing tumor itself, swelling associated with metastatic tumors, or hydrocephalus (a swelling caused by the accumulation of too much cerebrospinal fluid) obstructing the normal flow of cerebral spinal fluid.

-The common symptoms that patients notice include:
+Common symptoms patients notice

 - Nausea and vomiting

 When the function of the brain is disrupted by localized problems associated with a tumor, symptoms include:

 - Speech and language problems

 The particular symptom often reflects where in the brain the tumor is located.